 These Regulations amend the Waste Management Licensing Regulations 1994 (S.I.
 1994/1056, as amended) ("the 1994 Regulations").
-These Regulations extend to England and Wales, but regulation 6 applies only to England.
+These Regulations extend to England and Wales, but regulation 5 applies only to England.

-Regulation 6 amends regulations 10 and 12 of the 1994 Regulations.
+Regulation 5 amends regulations 10 and 12 of the 1994 Regulations.
 Regulation 10 is amended so that each waste regulation authority must enter details of any risk appraisal undertaken for a site to which a waste management licence relates in the public register which the authority maintains under section 64(1) of the Environmental Protection Act 1990 ("the 1990 Act").
 The amendment to regulation 12 varies the descriptions of plant that are to be treated as being mobile plant for the purposes of Part 2 of the 1990 Act.

 The remainder of the Regulations concern activities which are exempt from the requirement for a waste management licence under the 1990 Act.
-Amendments are made to the conditions which apply to various exempt activities listed in Schedule 3 to the 1994 Regulations by regulations 10 to 18.
-A new exempt activity is inserted by regulation 19.
+Amendments are made to the conditions which apply to various exempt activities listed in Schedule 3 to the 1994 Regulations by regulations 9 to 14.
+A new exempt activity is inserted by regulation 15.

-More detailed notification requirements set out in regulation 9 apply to the exempt activities defined as notifiable exempt activities (see regulation 5).
-Regulation 3 enables the registration authority to charge for administering these notifications.
+More detailed notification requirements apply to the exempt activities described in regulations 9 to 15 by virtue of amendments made by regulations 2 (which enables the registration authority to charge for administering these notifications) and 8.

 Some changes are made which affect all exempt activities.
-By regulation 7 the Secretary of State is given the power to issue statutory guidance to registration authorities.
-Regulation 8 also clarifies the ability of the registration authorities to remove entries from the register in relation to activities which are not exempt, and increases the penalty for failure to register to level 2 on the standard scale (currently £500).
+By regulation 6 the Secretary of State is given the power to issue statutory guidance to registration authorities.
+Regulation 7 also clarifies the ability of the registration authorities to remove entries from the register in relation to activities which are not exempt, and increases the penalty for failure to register to level 2 on the standard scale (currently £500).
 Failure to register in relation to notifiable exempt activities will be subject to level 3 fines (currently £1,000).

-Transitional provisions are included at regulations 20 to 22.
+Transitional provisions are included at regulations 15 to 17.
 These include the imposition of fees in the period before a charging scheme is put in place.